gstark/talk-infinity/presentation.md

 $$\frac{(k+1)((k+1)+1)}{2}$$

+---

-But this is the same as our initial right hand side we were trying to prove
+# [fit] This is the same as our initial right hand side we were trying to prove

-So: True!
+---

+# [fit] Thus: True! 🎉

 ---